 Data Science Meetups & Communities in Nebraska

 Most of the data science communities form in eastern Nebraska, although groups with statewide audiences may make it as far west as Kearney for meetings.
-There are more communities for data science professionals and students than what you see below – such as Omaha Data Viz – but the following are the most established:
+There are more communities for data science professionals and students than what you see below, but the following are the most established:

 - Data Science and Big Data – Omaha: This collection of data junkies meets roughly once a month, usually at UNO.
 Members and externals experts present on everything from machine learning algorithms to graphics processing units.
 In 2017, the group began looking to spinoff a separate meetup for the use of unmanned aircraft systems and big data in precision agriculture.